 top of page

-Doing whatever it takes to lift youth out of homelessness and into a community of hope.
+Doing whatever it takes to partner with youth as they exit homelessness and thrive in a community of hope.

 We Provide Access To:

 Among youth accessing Star House for three months or more: